 You’ll also need to sign your letter with your signature, not just your printed name.

-When you’re done, send your letter to:
+When you’re done, send your letter and corrected tax return to:

 Self Assessment